bastiandg/scaling-in-the-cloud/scaling-talk.md

-Climbing up the scaling ladder
+Climbing up the Scaling Ladder
 ==============================